Soros buys IGD stake in bet on Italian real estate

-MILAN An investment fund managed by billionaire financier George Soros has bought 5 percent of cooperative Italian shopping centre group Immobiliare Grande Distribuzione (IGD) (IGD.MI), signalling confidence in a sector hit hard by a deep recession.
+MILAN An investment fund managed by billionaire financier George Soros has bought 5 percent of cooperative Italian shopping center group Immobiliare Grande Distribuzione (IGD) (IGD.MI), signaling confidence in a sector hit hard by a deep recession.

 Quantum Strategic Partners, managed by Soros Fund Management, on Monday bought about 3.15 percent of IGD from the company and the rest from second-largest shareholder Unicoop Tirreno, becoming the company's third-biggest investor.

-The value of the transaction was not disclosed, but 5 percent of IGD would be worth around 19.7 million euros at current market prices, according to Reuters calculations.
+The value of the transaction was not disclosed, but 5 percent of IGD would be worth around 19.7 million euros ($27.2 million) at current market prices, according to Reuters calculations.

 Italy, the euro zone's third-largest economy, is only slowly emerging from its biggest recession in 60 years.